 Just a few days ago I was sitting on the beach watching a little boy, about 2 years old, dressed in blue and white-flowered surfer shorts, running down a long stretch of the beach as if he were the star in Chariots of Fire.
-Except for his diaper hanging from the top of his shorts, he looked like a fit little man, his stout body erect and proud, his hair trimmed, the front piece gelled and spiked up.
+Except for his diaper hanging from the top of his shorts, he looked like a fit little man, his stout body erect and proud, his hair trimmed, the front piece spiked up with gel.
 His mother, barely keeping up with him as he darted down the beach, finally scooped him up, turning him back toward their blanket with a little pat on his padded bottom.
 Yet, within seconds this little precocious ball of energy maneuvered a quick U-turn, darting off like a race pony in training, back again in the opposite direction.
 This shenanigans happened again and again.
 Each time his mother, equally determined, plucked him up, his little legs spidering back and forth.

 Author May Sarton says it well, “it feels like an illness to be so far from my inner self”.